floriansr/MixUpFront/README.md

 * * *

-NOTES AT FRIDAY 23:44
+NOTES AT TUEDAY 17TH NOVEMBER 10:14

-We need to manually update a token every 60 minutes for the music to actually play.
-Everything else is possible without this token.
+Application need to update a token every 60 minutes for streaming audios tracks metadatas.
+We'll do this part with a refresh token !

 * * *

 Currently available user experience

+1. login to spotify (with premium account)
-1. see the home page
+2. be redirected to home page
-2. sign in, sign up or get redirected to sign in if click on new playlist button
+3. sign in, sign up or get redirected to sign in if click on new playlist button
-3. once signed in, access the new playlist page, type a name and create a playlist, get redirected to the page
+4. once signed in, access the new playlist page, type a name and create a playlist, get redirected to the page
-4. add tracks to a playlist
+5. add tracks to a playlist
-5. vote on tracks to see the ranking change (on realtime only for the user.
+6. vote on tracks to see the ranking change (on realtime only for the user.
 Other users' action is not broadcasted)
-6. having 30 secs preview for the music (because we don't have a premium account)
+7. streaming full track
-7. click on the share button to copy url of this page
+8. click on the share button to copy url of this page

 * * *